To adopt a school, just be a P.A.L.!

 Since its inception in 2008, Adopt-A-School Day has inspired hundreds of individuals, groups, businesses, civic groups, and non-profit organizations to conduct unique service projects for Hawaii schools.
 These projects address the schools’ needs and create a positive impact in the lives of the students, faculty, and volunteers.

 The Hawaii Jaycees (also known as the Hawaii Junior Chamber) is a civic organization with a long history of leadership development and community service.
-This is the seventh year of Adopt-A-School Day, and the project is hosted for the first time by the Rising Phoenix Jaycees.
+The organization is affiliated with the United States Junior Chamber and Junior Chamber International.

 About Adopt A School Day